-- Transparent and accountable

-- Human rights

-- Risk management

-- Maturity path evolution
+- Transparent and accountable - Maturity path evolution

 UN SDGs and their targets 11.6 15.1 15 UFE ON LAND 4~~

 CLIMATE-RELATED FINANCIAL DISCLOSURES

 Climate change presents one of the most pressing challenges of modern times.
 Rising temperatures are fuelling environmental degradation, natural disasters, weather extremes, food and water insecurity, and economic disruption.
 It is clear that business as usual is not good enough.